-When you register for a course or social activity, you often have to buy materials.
-This might mean, for example, buying canvasses and brushes for an introductory painting class.
+When you register for a course or social activity, you often have to buy materials : for example canvasses and brushes for painting class.

-The rules in this article only apply when you buy materials in person from a merchant.
+The rules in this article only apply when you buy materials IN PERSON from the merchant offering the course of activity.
 If you buy at a distance, such as over the Internet or by phone, the rules might be different.
 Check the website of the Office de la protection du consommateur (consumer protection bureau) to find out more.

 The Contract for the Purchase of Materials

-The merchant cannot oblige you to purchase her materials to participate in her course or other activity.
+The merchant offering the course or activity cannot oblige you to purchase her materials.
 If you need books, tapes, a tracksuit or any other materials, you can buy them wherever you want.

-However, if you decide to buy the materials directly from the merchant and the total value of the purchase is more than $100, the merchant must make a written contract with you.
+However, if you decide to buy the materials directly from the merchant offering the course or activity and the total value of the purchase is more than $100, the merchant must make a written contract with you.
 This contract must contain this information: